Overview: What is chemotherapy?

 The following tips can be helpful immediately after chemotherapy:

-• Let yourself get picked up.
-Some, however, find it soothing to walk home.
+- Let us pick you up.
+However, some people find it pleasant to walk home.
 Exercise is not only good for the body, but also for the mind and soul.
-It depends on your well-being and health status whether this is advisable.
+It depends on your well-being and state of health whether this is advisable.
 Check with your doctor beforehand to be sure.

-• Be sure to maintain good hygiene because you are more susceptible to infection after chemotherapy.
-In times of the coronavirus pandemic, most people have internalized appropriate hygiene measures and distance rules anyway.
-Stay away from people who are ill.
-If possible, avoid rooms and places where it is particularly crowded, such as public transportation.
-Wash your hands often and regularly with soap.
-Wearing a mask also stops pathogens and reduces the risk of infection.
-Family members and circle of friends should also pay attention to good hygiene.
+- Make sure you maintain good hygiene because you are more susceptible to infections after chemotherapy.
+In times of the coronavirus pandemic, most people have internalized appropriate hygiene measures and social distancing rules anyway.
+Keep away from people who are ill.
+If possible, avoid areas and places that are particularly crowded, such as public transport.
+Wash your hands frequently and regularly with soap.
+Wearing a mask also keeps pathogens at bay and reduces the risk of infection.
+Family members and friends should also pay attention to good hygiene.

-• Do not smoke and abstain from alcohol, because you put additional strain on your body.
-He already has enough to do with the cellular toxins.
-If this is not possible for you, the following applies: seek advice from doctors and nursing professionals.
+- Do not smoke and avoid alcohol, as this puts additional strain on your body.
+He already has enough to do with cell toxins.
+If this is not possible for you, you should seek advice from doctors and care professionals.

-• Make sure you get enough relaxation and don’t overexert yourself.
+- Make sure you relax sufficiently and do not overexert yourself.

-• You can be physically active and do sports, however
+- You can be physically active and do sport, depending on the situation, but

-• If you do not feel physically fit, ask for help with household chores.
-You may be looking for suitable home help beforehand for the time during and after chemotherapy.
+- If you do not feel physically fit, ask for help with household chores.
+You may already be looking for suitable household help for the time during and after chemotherapy.

 The University Hospital of Zurich offers holistic care